-In the following, for a simple example, as shown in Fig.\ref{fig-FTQC-example}(a), we use our Protocol.\ref{protocol2-ftbqc} to illustrate the delegated fault-tolerant quantum computation.
-Firstly, Alice sends weak coherent pulses to Bob, which includes data states and ancilla states.
+To illustrate this protocol, consider a simple example as shown in Fig.\ref{fig-FTQC-example}(a).
+We use our Protocol.\ref{protocol2-ftbqc} to demonstrate the delegated fault-tolerant quantum computation.
+Firstly, Alice sends weak coherent pulses to Bob, which include data states and ancilla states.
 The polarization angles of data pulses are selected randomly from $\{k\pi/4:0 \le k \le 7 \}$, and the ancilla is $|+\rangle$.
-Secondly, Bob uses the data pulse $\rho^{\sigma}$ to prepare the required qubit ${|{ + _{{\theta _i}}}\rangle}$ based on RBSP with two decoy states\cite{Zhao2018Finite}, and uses it and a group of ancilla qubits $\{|+\rangle\}$ to build cluster state to prepare the desired encoded logical qubit $|{ + _{{\theta _i}}}\rangle_{L}$, as shown in Fig.\ref{fig-encode-cluster}.
+Secondly, Bob uses the data pulse $\rho^{\sigma}$ to prepare the required qubit ${|{ + _{{\theta _i}}}\rangle}$ based on RBSP with two decoy states~\cite{Zhao2018Finite}, and uses it and a group of ancilla qubits $\{|+\rangle\}$ to build cluster state to prepare for the desired encoded logical qubit $|{ + _{{\theta _i}}}\rangle_{L}$, as shown in Fig.\ref{fig-encode-cluster}.
 Bob uses these encoded logical qubits $\left\{ {|{ + _{{\theta _i}}}\rangle_{L} } \right\}_{1}^S$ to build the encoded brickwork state, as shown in Fig.\ref{fig-FTQC-example}(c).
-Finally, the interactive measurements are performed between Alice and Bob.
-Alice transforms the quantum circuit to fault-tolerant quantum circuit, as shown in Fig.\ref{fig-FTQC-example}, and then calculates angle $\phi _{x,y}^{\prime}$ based on the desired angle $\phi_{x,y}$ and previous measurement outcomes.
-Let $s_{x,y}^X=\oplus_{i \in D_{x,y}}s_{i}$ be the parity of all measurement outcomes for qubits in $X_{x,y}$, where ${D_{x,y}} \subseteq [x - 1] \times [m]$ is a set of X-dependencies.
-Similarly, $s_{x,y}^Z = { \oplus _{i \in D_{x,y}^{\prime}}}{s_i}$ is the parity of all the measurement outcomes for qubits in $Z_{x,y}$, where ${D_{x,y}^{\prime}} \subseteq [x - 1] \times [m]$ is a set of Z-dependencies.
+Finally, interactive measurements are performed between Alice and Bob.
+Alice transforms the quantum circuit to a fault-tolerant quantum circuit, as shown in Fig.\ref{fig-FTQC-example}, and then calculates the angle $\phi _{x,y}^{\prime}$ based on the desired angle $\phi_{x,y}$ and previous measurement outcomes.
+Let $s_{x,y}^X=\oplus_{i \in D_{x,y}}s_{i}$ be the parity of all measurement outcomes for qubits in $X_{x,y}$, where ${D_{x,y}} \subseteq [x - 1] \times [m]$ is a set with X-dependencies.
+Similarly, $s_{x,y}^Z = { \oplus _{i \in D_{x,y}^{\prime}}}{s_i}$ is the parity of all the measurement outcomes for qubits in $Z_{x,y}$, where ${D_{x,y}^{\prime}} \subseteq [x - 1] \times [m]$ is a set with Z-dependencies.